swisscatplus/lab_doc.github.io/docs/Analytics/index.md

 2. SFC - DAD - MS (SQ) - ELSD
 * Image to insert here (HPLC)
 * Valve schema
-**Purpose:** to screen all volatile and possibly semi-volatile samples.
+**Software:** OpenLab CDS
+**Purpose:** to separate enantiomers with chiral columns for enantiomer calculation.
 **Design:** 7 modules.
 They can be controlled and modified in method or directly in
       instrument status screen.
     - Auto-sampler: sample injection, there is no loop here.
     - Column chamber: capacity of 7 columns installation.
     - SFC pump: Pressure maximum: 800 bar.
 2 solvent tubes: B1, B2 and be chosen by purpose.
+A1 is use as CO2 line as default.
     - DAD (diode array detector): UV and Vis lamp. wavelength: 200-800nm.
     - MS (mass spectrometry): single-quad.
 No pump or make-up solvent necessary.
     - ELSD (evaporative light scattering detector)
-    - Isopump for MS: to transfer and mix the make up solvent with sample flow before going to MS There is also a tray to put solvent bottles. .....
+    - Isopump for MS: to transfer and mix the make up solvent with sample flow before going to MS. Also 2 solvent lines can be chosen A1 and A2
+  There is also a tray to put solvent bottles.
   The outgoing fluid from column will go 100% to DAD before splitting into 2 for ELSD and MS by a T-connector.
   The split ratio for instant is: 80% for DAD and 20% for MS. The ratio can be changed by changing the capillary diameter and length.
 The longer and smaller capillary will decrease